-During the year August 31, 2021, the Company entered four Irrevocable Letters of Credit (LOCs).
-The LOCs are to guarantee the Company's performance related to certain construction projects at Sky Ranch.
-As long as the Company performs on the contracts, which the Company has the full intent and ability to perform on the contracts, the LOC's will expire at various dates from December 2023 through July 2024.
-As of August 31, 2022, these four LOCs totaled \$2.3 million, which are secured by cash balances maintained in restricted cash accounts at the Company's bank.
+During the year August 31, 2021, the Company entered four Irrevocable Letters of Credit (LCs).
+The LCs are to guarantee the Company's performance related to certain construction projects at Sky Ranch.
+As long as the Company performs on the contracts, which the Company has the full intent and ability to perform on the contracts, the LC's will expire at various dates from December 2023 through July 2024.
+As of August 31, 2023, these four LCs totaled \$2.3 million.
+During the year ended August 31, 2023, the Company entered into an additional LC for less than \$0.2 million, which expires one year from date of issuance and can be renewed for periods of one year.
+All five LCs are secured by cash balances maintained in restricted cash accounts at the Company's bank.